Mid-cycle — next generation may be on the horizon

 New shader cores, enhanced RT cores, and Tensor cores deliver the largest generational leap NVIDIA has shipped.

-Same VRAM capacity as its successor — no VRAM compromise.
+Same VRAM capacity as the RTX 5070 Ti — no VRAM compromise versus the successor.

-A year of driver maturity ensures excellent stability.
+Over 2 years of driver maturity ensures excellent stability across all titles.